 Why do dogs wear cones?

 Dog cones are designed to stop your dog from licking or scratching a wound, surgical incision or any other irritation.
-Dogs licking a wound is an instinctive response and many will constantly worry at it, causing further problems and possible infections as the wound will remain moist – which is the perfect breeding ground for bacteria.

 It’s often necessary to create a protective barrier to stop your dog from being able to access their wound, so that they won’t obsessively lick and hinder the healing process and this is where a plastic cone comes into play.
 These dog cones extend a little past their nose and offer important protection while the wound heals.
 This means it’s extremely important for the cone to remain on until it’s fully healed.